pchemguy/ContactEditor/ADODB-Backend.md

 As discussed in the [Data Model section][DataTableModel], string-casting the "ID" column is desirable.
 The tests module illustrates the use of *SQLlib.SelectIdAsText* for the generation of a "SELECT" query template with the typecasting request.
 Similarly, *SQLlib.SelectAllAsText* requests string-casting for all fields.
 Also, note that apart from string-casting, these two routines also spell out each field name and perform aliasing (\<FieldName\> AS \<FieldName\>).
 Without it, the returned field names follow the verbose template \<TableName\>.\<FieldName\>.

-**Update query helpers**.
-Two other routines from ADOlib, *MakeAdoParamsForRecordUpdate* and *RecordToAdoParams* are used for performing database update.

-*MakeAdoParamsForRecordUpdate* take a list of FieldNames, FieldTypes, and an ADODB.Command.
-It constructs a basic single record update query, assuming that the first field is the primary key used in the WHERE clause.
-The update query is parameterized with respect to all field values, and for each field, a parameter objected is created and added to ADODB.Command.Parameters.
-Then this command can be used to update multiple records by setting the values of Parameter members to the corresponding field values. *RecordToAdoParams* takes a record dictionary and updates parameters by matching the names of the fields with the names of parameters. *IDataTableStorage_SaveDataFromModel* interface from DataTableADODB takes the list of dirty records from the table model, it uses its routine that copies individual records to a dictionary object, then it calls the helper to update parameter values, and executes update query.
-This process loops through the dirty record list, reusing the same *prepared* command, and the loop is placed inside a transaction.
+### Persisting changes

+When I had been working on the current version of the backend, I could not make Recordset.UpdateBatch to work, so I had to resort to generating SQL UPDATEs.
+Two helper routines, *MakeAdoParamsForRecordUpdate* and *RecordToAdoParams*, from the ADOlib library and *UpdateSingleRecord* from SQLlib help prepare UPDATE statements within the same assumptions as discussed above.

+*UpdateSingleRecord* generates a single record UPDATE statement fully parametrized with respect to all fields, including the ID column in the WHERE clause.

+*MakeAdoParamsForRecordUpdate* takes the *FieldNames* and *FieldTypes* arrays and the *AdoCommand*.
+It clears AdoCommand.Parameters and repopulates it with dummy Parameter objects.
+For a new Parameter, three attributes must be provided explicitly, including *type*, *length*, and *value*.
+The name attribute is also set to field name for easier matching with the corresponding record field value.
+The Parameter type is set to the actual value collected during introspection.
+Length and value dummies must be provided; otherwise, they remain *Empty*, triggering an error.
+At the same time, dummy integers (length=1 and value=0) can be supplied to the factory regardless of type, and the factory performs type coercion as necessary.
+The first field (PK) goes last in the UPDATE statement (in the WHERE clause), so it is added to the Parameters collection at the end.

+*RecordToAdoParams* takes a record dictionary and updates the Parameters collection by matching field and parameter names.
+It updates the length attribute before the value to prevent potential errors.
+Again, the string-cast primary key value can be added to the corresponding parameter, and the setter will do type coercion if necessary.

+*IDataTableStorage_SaveDataFromModel* interface from DataTableADODB takes the *DirtyRecords* Dictionary from the table model and loops through it inside a transaction.
+Inside the loop, *CopyRecordToDictionary* copies individual records from the *Values* array to a Dictionary; the helper updates field values into the Parameters collection of *AdoCommand*, and *AdoCommand* is executed.

 [SecureADODB]: https://github.com/rubberduck-vba/examples/tree/master/SecureADODB